The Wish List

 Planeterra believes that community tourism, at its very best, can break down barriers to engage underserved communities in meaningful, life-changing ways.
 It is our wish to see our partners and local communities benefit from tourism, but there are still challenges to overcome, especially after the impact of the COVID-19 pandemic.

-With travel steadily returning, we are hopeful for the future of tourism and all opportunities it will bring.
+With travel steadily returning, we are hopeful for the future of tourism and all the opportunities it will bring.
 For that reason, Planeterra has launched its year-end giving campaign, the Wish List, to raise funds for community enterprises around the globe.

 Planeterra’s holiday wishes for 2022